mate-desktop/mate-desktop.org/README.md

     cp blog/20991231template-markdown.md blog/20131107my-cool-blog-post.md

   * Edit your new file, making sure to change the metadata in the file header.
 The following are valid metadata fields and what they're for.
-    * `link` is optional, but should include the URL to the original article if there is one.
+    * `link` is optional but should include the URL to the original article if there is one.
     * `description` is optional, and should briefly describe the post.
     * `tags` are any tags that are relevant. **You must include the `draft` tag.**
     * `date` is the intended publication date of the post in the format YYYY/MM/DD HH:MML:SS